-Tyler Jay is seeking to break into the market defined by bathroom sprays and other products.
-His Plop Star poop tablet, created from the same process that makes bath bombs, is a more convenient take on the heavy, leaky spray bottles of his competitors.
+Tyler is seeking to break into the market that is already defined by bathroom sprays and other products.
+His Plop Star poop tablet is created from the same process that makes bath bombs and is a more convenient take on the heavy, leaky spray bottles of his competitors.

 Unfortunately, he had a hard time pitching the product to the sharks.
 Though it smells nice, there’s nothing that really sets this company apart from some of the giants in the same market.

 Mark Cuban is out immediately because he doesn’t like the concept.